nimbus8/repss/README.md

   might be of any utility -- or you can experiment on paper, mmaybe you'll find it not so difficult to use the scaffolding to your advantage\benefit (as a literary device... to enhance your creativity; to manage your fractured and non-linear thinking patterns; to better represent, explore, and refine your ideas as they run through the faucet of your imagination -- maybe you'll find it about as useful as I have -- or maybe not, everyone's different)

   (I know what your thinking, this is silly.
 Believe me this is not so silly.
-There are much sillier things published every day.)
+There are much sillier things out there!)

   For those interested in linguistics, these examples may be familiar.